cloudstateu/k8s-27-04-2021/Kubernetes/4 ReplicaSet/README.md

 ## Task 1: Creating a ReplicaSet

-1. Get the [manifest file](./files/rs.yaml) and it on your machine.
+1. Download the [manifest file](./files/rs.yaml) and save it on your machine.
 1. In terminal type `kubectl create -f rs.yaml` and press enter.
 1. Using `kubectl get pods`, check if Kubernetes created a new pod.